Death Wish II

 The sequel was produced by Cannon Films, which had purchased the rights to the Death Wish concept from Dino De Laurentiis.
 Cannon executive Menahem Golan planned to direct the film, but Winner returned on Bronson's insistence.
 The soundtrack was composed by guitarist Jimmy Page.
-Death Wish II was released in the United States in February 1982 by Filmways Pictures, but like the original, Columbia Pictures handled the international release and Paramount Pictures, via Trifecta Entertainment & Media, handles the television rights.
-It earned $16.1 million during its domestic theatrical run.
+Death Wish II was released in the United States in February 1982 by Filmways Pictures.
+Like the original, Columbia Pictures handled the international release.
+Paramount Pictures, via Trifecta Entertainment & Media, handles the television rights.
+It earned $29 million during its domestic theatrical run.

 Plot

-Roughly eight years since the events of the first film, Paul Kersey has managed to recover from his shattered life and moved on, and is now dating a Los Angeles radio reporter, Geri Nichols.
-They go to pick up Paul's daughter, Carol, from the mental hospital.
-They spend the afternoon at a fairground, where Paul's wallet is stolen by a gang, consisting of Nirvana, Punkcut, Stomper, Cutter, and Jiver.
-The gang splits up when Paul chases them; he goes to pursue Jiver, whom he corners in an alley but lets the hood go after Jiver tells Paul that he does not have the wallet.
-The gang finds Paul's home address in his wallet and later breaks into his house.
-They gag and restrain Rosario, Paul's housekeeper, then they began taking turns raping her.
-When Paul arrives home with his daughter, he is beaten unconscious.
+Roughly eight years since the events of the first film, Paul Kersey has managed to recover from his shattered life and moved on and is now living in Los Angeles and working as a freelance architect.
+One of his clients is close friend Elliot Cass who owns a radio station for whom he is designing a new building and he is dating one of its reporters, Geri Nichols.
+They go to pick up Paul's daughter, Carol Kersey Toby, from the mental hospital.
+They spend the afternoon at a fairground, where Paul's wallet is stolen by a gang, consisting of Charlie "Nirvana" Wilson, Punkcut, Stomper, Cutter, and Jiver.

+The gang splits up when Paul chases them.
+He pursues Jiver, whom he corners in an alley.
+When Jiver says that he does not have the wallet, Paul lets him go.
+The gang find Paul's home address in his wallet and break into his house.
+They restrain Rosario, Paul's housekeeper, and begin taking turns raping her.
+When Paul arrives home with Carol, he is beaten unconscious.
 Rosario tries to call the police, but Nirvana kills her with his crowbar.
-They kidnap Carol and take her to their hideout, where one of the gang members rapes her.
-Carol attempts to escape by running through a plate-glass window, falls onto an iron fence, and is fatally impaled.
-When the police arrive, Lieutenant Mankewicz asks for help identifying the muggers, but Paul refuses.
-After Carol's funeral, he takes his Beretta Model 84 handgun to a low-rent inner-city hotel as a base of operations.
-The next evening, he observes and follows Stomper into an abandoned building as a drug deal is about to be made.
-Paul shoots one of the dealers and orders the others out before he shoots Stomper twice.
-The following night, he hears screams from a couple being assaulted in a parking garage by four muggers, which includes Jiver, in a parking garage.
+They kidnap Carol and take her to their hideout, where Punkcut rapes her.
+Carol attempts to escape by running through a plate-glass window, falls onto an iron fence, and dies.
+Paul later refuses to help the police identify the muggers.

+After Carol's funeral, Paul takes his handgun to a low-rent inner-city hotel as a base of operations.
+The next evening, he sees Stomper and follows him into an abandoned building as a drug deal is about to be made.
+Paul fatally shoots one dealer and orders the others out before killing Stomper.
+The following night, he hears screams from a couple being assaulted in a parking garage by four muggers, which includes Jiver.
 Paul kills two rapists and wounds Jiver.
-Then Paul follows Jiver's blood trail into an abandoned warehouse and kills him.
+Paul then follows Jiver's blood trail into an abandoned warehouse and kills him.